-z/VM provides guest access to the system ASCII console, which is a facility that comes with all System z models and is presented by the Hardware Management Console (HMC).
+z/VM provides guest access to the system ASCII console, which is a facility presented by the Hardware Management Console (HMC).
 Dedicating the system ASCII console to a Linux guest can facilitate recovery of the guest during an emergency situation, using an environment that provides tools (such as vi and emacs) that are familiar to Linux support staff.
 This can be particularly useful when normal network access to a guest operating system is not available.
 Use of the console can be transferred from guest to guest as required.